 If you have the free, or no plug-in uploads allowed plan(s):

 If you do not have a plan that allows for plugins, you can export most of your content.

 Exporting will export all of your posts, pages, comments, categories, and tags into an XML file.
 It will not export your images.
-Your images will be a hyperlink to their original location, so if you are exporting to take your content with you you will not have the image files themselves.
+Your images will be hyperlinked to their original location.
+Remember if you take your content with you you will not have the image files themselves.

-Exporting will not export your website theme, plugins, or any customization you have done to the design of the site itself.
+Exporting will not export your website theme, plugins, or any customization you have done.
+The design of your website is not backed up.